iNarrow12/REMOTE-POWER-TOOL/README.md

 4. 🟢 STEP 2 Install Dependencies:-

-If you download the release to extract the files and you will see the file call Dependencies so click on it and run install dependencies.bat | so will install all the Dependencies
+If you download the release, and extract the files and you will see a file call Dependencies so click on it and run install dependencies.bat | so it will install all the Dependencies

 Dependencies folder :- https://github.com/iNarrow12/REMOTE-POWER-TOOL/tree/main/Install%20Dependencies